heyjoekim/SnowModelDoc/README.md

 ## 2) Getting Started
 ### 2.1 Dependencies
-To run SnowModel, you will need:
+To run SnowModel, you will need access to linux vm (as-setuttle-lvm.syr.edu) with:
-1. Access to linux vm (as-setuttle-lvm.syr.edu) with:
+1. X11 Forwarding (see Section 2.1.1)
-    - X11 Forwarding (see Section 2.2)
+2. Anaconda
-    - ncl
+3. ncl
-    - GrADS
+4. GrADS
-    - gfortran
+5. gfortran (see Section 2.2.1)

-### 2.2 Setting up X11 Forwarding and Connecting to VM
+#### 2.1.1 Setting up X11 Forwarding and Connecting to VM
 X11 Forwading is an SSH protocal that allows us to run graphical applications on a remote server and interact with them on our local machine.
 This  is needed because the linux VM is only currently available on commandline only.
 This is extremely useful for running GrADS on the VM, as we are able to see the graphs.
 To allow X11 Forwarding, we need to do the following steps:

 On the server: